u0953009/11/README.md

       - Photos taken from the side comprise the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In case of the extracted images, though the images are taken from various angles, they are not balanced either.
    - It is needed to obtain more experiment photos and videos in order to improve the accuracy.
 Finding techniques to balance the data is also worth a try.
-   - Using a few different model architectures and comparing the results might be helpful  to find a more suitable architecture for the dataset.
+   - Underfitting and overfittings are observed during training the models.
+They appear in different patterns depending on different numbers, or different types, of data.
+Trying to find a more suitable model architecture for the dataset would improve.
+Using a few different model architectures and comparing the results might be helpful  to find a more suitable architecture for the dataset.

 ## Installation